 - There is a promise and consideration element in both the contracts

-Unilateral contract vs bilateral contract – which is better?
+Unilateral contract vs bilateral contract – Which is better?

 Whereas unilateral contracts might have the risk of the offeror not fulfilling their promise.
-That is why unilateral contracts are widely used for informal agreements such a notice for a lost wallet or lost pet, etc. Selecting one as better would be unfair but it could be said that bilateral contracts are preferred more over unilateral contracts when it comes to formal business dealings.
+That is why unilateral contracts are widely used for informal agreements such as a notice for a lost wallet or lost pet, etc. Selecting one as better would be unfair, but it could be said that bilateral contracts are preferred more over unilateral contracts when it comes to formal business dealings.